-- 1. Require development proposed under rezonings, special use permits, Comprehensive Plan amendments, and public facility reviews, when appropriate, to address the principles and standards of the Community Design guidelines. - 2.
-Encourage development for which only full site plan approval is required to address the principles and standards of the Community Design guidelines.
+1. Require development proposed under rezonings, special use permits, Comprehensive Plan amendments, and public facility reviews, when appropriate, to address the principles and standards of the Community Design Guidelines.

 DES-POLICY 7: Encourage the development of well-functioning residential and commercial areas, and the improvement and enhancement of existing residential and commercial areas.